pgautoupgrade/docker-pgautoupgrade/README.md

 The main reason is that `PGDATA` on Postgres v18+ points to the mentioned new path `/var/lib/postgresql/MAJOR/docker`.
 Means if you would upgrade to Postgres v18+ without any changes to `PGDATA`, you simply get an empty Postgres instance, instead of an upgraded one.
 But we also want to follow what the upstream Postgres image does; it should always be an option to ditch `pgautoupgrade` for the plain Postgres image.

-When upgrading to Postgres v18+, you can adjust your volume mount to `/var/lib/postgresql`.
-`pgautoupgrade` will also look there for an old Postgres installation, and move the data into the new expected structure.

 ## For Developers